 The Enga College of Nursing (ECofN) in Wabag, Enga Province has an affiliation arrangement with Pacific Adventist University to offer the Bachelor of Nursing degree.
 This nursing degree was offered to the first-year students enrolling in 2018 at the Koiari Park Campus and at the Enga College of Nursing in 2020.
-The revised BN course was also offered at the Atoifi Adventist College of Nursing in 2019.
+The revised BN course was also offered at the Atoifi Adventist College of Nursing (AACON), in the Solomon Islands, in 2019.
+AACON is affiliated with PAU.